-The Federal Start-up Visa program was established to encourage foreign nationals to build innovative companies that will create employment opportunities for Canadians while being able to compete internationally.
+The Federal Start-up Visa program encourages foreign nationals to build innovative and internationally competitive companies that will create employment opportunities for Canadians.
 Entrepreneurs who are eligible for the program will receive funding, guidance, and expertise for opening and operating their companies in Canada.

-- Priority processing allows businesses to identify any city in Canada as their intended location (Except Quebec).
+- The Start-up Visa allows for priority processing for businesses to identify any city in Canada (outside of Quebec) as their intended location.

-- Up to five people can apply as owners provided that each applicant holds a minimum of 10% of the voting rights of the outstanding shares
+- Up to five people may apply as shareholders provided that each applicant holds a minimum of 10% of the voting rights of the outstanding shares.

 Senior Manager – Business Immigration and Development